KarlK90/yaemk-split-kb/docs/index.md

 2. Melt M2 standoffs for the display cover into the top plate.
 3. Melt M2 standoffs into bottom plate.
 4. (Optional) Paint the blue display frame with a black marker pen.
+5. Trim the plastic and the pin header of the display so that the pcb of the display sits flush on the display socket.
-5. Assemble case with display and display cover.
+6. Assemble case with display and display cover.
-6. Insert switches and keycaps.
+7. Insert switches and keycaps.

 ## 3 Firmware